nicolasambroise/Udacity_MobileWeb_client/README.md

 ### Goals

 - Make a mobile-ready app with responsive design.
-- Upgrade app performance
+- Upgrade app performance (reach lighthouse audit min 90% for each critera)
-- Make the app available for offline use
+- Make the app available for offline use (submit review in both online and offline mode)
 - Improve accessibility/UX with tabindex and Aria

+### Demo
+- Demo App (on heroku) : https://nia-mws.herokuapp.com
+- Demo Server (on heroku) : https://nia-mws-3.herokuapp.com/restaurants/, https://nia-mws-3.herokuapp.com/reviews/

-### How to use it
+### How to use it - How to run it locally

 #### 1) Download this repository (or fork it !)